obsidian-html/obsidian-html.github.io/no_tabs/md/Instructions/Usage.md

 This section only names the configurations that most often come up when setting up the config for the first time.

-For a full list of possible configurations see [Modes](../Configurations/Modes.md) and [Features](../MOCs/Features.md).
+For a high level overview of interesting configurations see [Styling](../Configurations/Styling/Styling.md), [Modes](../Configurations/Modes.md) and [Features](../Configurations/Features.md).
 For a full list of all options see [Configuration Options](../Configurations/Configuration%20Options.md).

 ### Control output location
 At the moment the output folder will just be created where ever we call `obsidianhtml` from, to pin down the output location, use an absolute path (starting with `<Driveletter>:/` on Windows, or starting with `/` on Linux/macOs).